 This year, lawyers of the Fund of the Right for Information Protection, which was founded and coordinated by CEDEM since 2012, protected the right of citizens to know.
 The courts of Ukraine, with the assistance of the Fund, dispute the refusals by the administrators to provide information in response to inquiries.

-In 2017

-2

-lawsuits won by the lawyers of the Fund 5

-new cases were supported by the Fund that provided legal support to the citizens whose rights were violated

-The Network of Defenders of the Right to Access Public Information

-The Network of Defenders of the Right to Access Public Information is a union of lawyers, attorneys, journalists and civic activists who defend the right to know.
+In 2017 new cases were supported by the Fund that provided legal support to the citizens whose rights were violated The Network of Defenders of the Right to Access Public Information The Network of Defenders of the Right to Access Public Information is a union of lawyers, attorneys, journalists and civic activists who defend the right to know.
 Within the framework of the Network, CEDEM enhances the level of knowledge as to the access to public information, provides written and oral consultations, and provides legal support in court cases in order to ensure the right to access information.

-As of 2017, the Network has

-186

-activists in all regions of Ukraine
+As of 2017, the Network has 186 activists in all regions of Ukraine